Molloy (TV series): Development

 Having built a budding career in TV and films since the age of nine, Bialik was vigorously sought as a TV series lead after her widely praised performance in the movie Beaches (1988), where she played Bette Midler's lead character in childhood flashbacks.
 During the 1989-90 TV season, Bialik committed to two pilots; that of Molloy and for NBC, Blossom, from Witt/Thomas Productions and creator Don Reo.
 The two projects were in vast competition with each other, as both vied to be a successful starring vehicle for the young actress.
 Molloy went into production first, with a seven-episode order commissioned by Fox for the summer of 1990.
 After these seven were completed, Bialik then shot the original pilot for Blossom, which NBC was going to air as a comedy special that summer as well.
 On July 5, 1990, two weeks before Fox's premiere of Molloy, NBC aired the Blossom special to high ratings.
 With both projects riding on each other's misfortune for survival, it was up to the Fox series to do well—which it didn't.
-After lackluster ratings in its tryout run, Fox cancelled Molloy with two unaired episodes.
-The cancellation of Molloy then allowed the NBC the option to put Blossom into production as a regular series, where it ran for 5 seasons.
+After lackluster ratings in its tryout run, Fox canceled Molloy with three unaired episodes.
+The cancellation of Molloy then allowed NBC the option to put Blossom into production as a regular series, where it ran for 5 seasons.

 Molloy has never been syndicated.
 It is also the debut TV appearance for Jennifer Aniston, who would go on to appear in the NBC sitcom Friends.

 Theme song

 The series' theme was a cover of "Ac-Cent-Tchu-Ate the Positive", performed in an upbeat jazz style by Dr. John.
 After the seven episodes of Molloy were produced, John was then hired to perform the theme for Bialik's other proposed project, Blossom.
-John went on to have a lasting association with the young actress, as Blossom ran for five seasons on NBC (1991-1995).
+John went on to have a lasting association with the young actress, as Blossom ran for five seasons on NBC (1991–1995).